Kevin-Cutler/School_District_Analysis/README.md

 ![](Resources/THS_Summary_without9th.png)

-# Replaced Scores Thomas High Schoolís performance relative to the other schools?
+# Replaced Scores Thomas High School‚Äôs performance relative to the other schools?

 Below you see that before removing Thomas High School 9th graders dropped the Percentage Passing Math from 93.27 to 93.18.
 The Percentage Passing Reading for Thomas High School decreased from 97.3 to 97.0.
 These drops decreased the Overall Passing Percentage for Thomas High School from 90.94 to 90.63.
-Removing the 9th grader score also decreased Thomas High School standings among schoolsí districts across the board.
+Removing the 9th grader score also decreased Thomas High School standings among schools‚Äô districts across the board.
 There is a percentage decrease in 0.085 for Thomas High School overall due to the dishonesty which is negatively impactful overall for its district.

 ## District Summary with Thomas High School 9th Graders